WerDei/Server-Hats/README.md

 Requires Fabric API

 ## Configuration
 After loading the mod once, open up the `serverhats.json` file in the `config\` folder.
-You will see a few parameters:
+You will be able to set a few parameters:

 ### "allowAllItems"
 A boolean value.
 When set to `true`, allows any item to be equipped to a head slot.